This page brings together the work of the Assembly in response to the UK Government's proposals for future trade, including the Trade Bill.

 The Committee put some questions to the Cabinet Secretary for Finance on the Trade Bill at its meeting on 20 November 2017.
 It also put questions to the First Minister of Wales at its meeting on 27 November 2017.

-On 4 December 2017, the Committee held a private seminar with three academics to explore the implications for Wales of the UK Government's future trade policy and the implications for Wales of the Trade Bill.
+Monday 4 December 2017 - The Committee held a private seminar with three academics to explore the implications for Wales of the UK Government's future trade policy and the implications for Wales of the Trade Bill.

 Keeping in touch